As of fifteen minutes (and one very cold beer) ago, I officially own the beautiful house I’m sitting in right now.

 It really frustrates me when people don’t acknowledge the help they’ve been given.
 But I get it.

-I really, really wish my success story had a cooler plot than “DINK with rich husband bought less house than she could afford.”
+I really, really wish my success story had a cooler plot than “DINKs bought less house than they could afford.”
 It grates my fucking nerves to put it that way, even though it’s completely true.

 Of course there was also goal-setting and sacrifice and long hours; I won’t completely sidestep the element of my own self-determination.
 We werked!
 But it’s important to me that our readers understand that they can set goals and sacrifice and work a backbreaking number of hours every day and still wake up in debt.
 Just because it worked for one person doesn’t mean it’s an attainable reality for everyone.

 That said, if you’re trying to pay off a debt early, I do have a few tips that are slightly less bitter and more actionable.
-Whether they’re student loans, credit cards, or a mortgage, here’s what’s helped me the most.
+Whether it’s student loans, a credit card, or a mortgage, here’s what’s helped me the most.

 Learn to spot potential financial exploitation

 We bought our home for $300,000, which is well below the average home price in our migraine-inducingly expensive area of the country.
 Both our mortgage lender and our realtor pushed us to get a larger loan so we could look at more expensive houses.

 I did not fall for this trap.